atelierdumobile/AppXperienceFramework/README.md

       [[AppXperience sharedManager] prepareBannerWithCompletion:^(UIView *view) {
         // We fetched with success the data, you can do post treatment data.
         // Present the banner when you are ready in our case with an addSubview:
+        // It's a view, you are free to put them anywhere.
+Design on iPhone to be 640x100 and ipad:1536x122.
         [self.view addSubview:view];
     } error:^(NSError *error) {
         // No network or server unavailable, we do not display the ad